Fahaddz/jdownloader2-browser-integration/README.md

 The extension offers three modes, switchable by clicking the toolbar icon:

 * **Disabled**: The extension is inactive.
 Browser handles downloads normally.
-* **Manual** (default): Intercepts each download and sends the link to JDownloader's LinkCollector without starting the download.
+* **Manual**: Intercepts each download and sends the link to JDownloader's LinkCollector without starting the download.
 You can review and start downloads manually in JDownloader.
-* **Automatic**: Intercepts and automatically sends each download link to JDownloader's LinkCollector and immediately starts the download in JDownloader.
+* **Automatic** (default): Intercepts and automatically sends each download link to JDownloader's LinkCollector and immediately starts the download in JDownloader.

 The icon and tooltip update to indicate the current mode: